courk/openflexure-delta-stage/docs/reflection_illumination.md

 ### Attach the optics module to the Delta Stage {pagestep}

-Slot the objective screw into the mount inside the [main body](fromstep).
+Slot the objective screw into the mount inside the [main body].

 ![](images/reflection_illumination/module_in_position1.jpg)